herculeshamanaka/fullcycle-challenge02-nginx-node-mysql/README.md

 In this line Nginx will look for the container called `app` on port 3000.

 ## ▶️ Running instructions
 Clone this repository and then run `docker-compose up -d --build`.
-After that access the URL http://localhost:8080.
+After that, access the URL http://localhost:8080.